justyn-clark/go-chi-postgres-starter/README.md

 * **WebSocket Servers** - Real-time connections with goroutines

 **Go's Philosophy:** Simple, fast, and versatile.
 This starter gives you a solid foundation that evolves with your needs while keeping code clean, maintainable, and performant.

-For detailed architecture patterns and best practices, see the development documentation in your Obsidian vault.

 ## API Documentation